Skip to content

 Unit Test

-If you are using githubkit in your business logic, you may want to mock the github API in your unit tests.
-You can custom the response by mocking the request/arequest method of the GitHub class.
+If you can't provide a githubkit test client to your business logic, you can mock the request/arequest method of the GitHub class to custom the response.
 Here is an example of how to mock githubkit's API calls:

 import json